 If your full retirement age is 67, your Social Security benefit can be reduced by:

 - 30% if you start collecting at 62

 - Around 25% if you start collecting at 63

 - 20% if you start collecting at 64

 - About 13.3% if you start collecting at 65

 - Around 6.7% if you start collecting at 66

-If taking Social Security early is something you’re interested in, check out this article from CNN Money that breaks down the benefits of taking SS checks earlier rather than later.
+If taking Social Security early is something you’re interested in, check out this resource from AARP that breaks down the benefits of taking Social Security at multiple ages and other factors.

 Plan your savings